Parents Helping Parents

 Our marketing budget is very modest.
 We spend about $10,000 per year on printing and distributing materials and another $2,000 on a graphic designer consultant.
 A Marketing Director in a large non-profit organization has suggested that we should be spending at least 10% of our budget or $37,000 on marketing expenses – about triple our current level of spending.

 An additional challenge is that we offer only two services: support groups and the helpline.
 Thus DCF, court probation departments, and other organizations do not often think of us when talking to parents about what services might help them.
-We are exploring adding a peer mentoring program to our array of services.
+We are exploring adding other services such as a peer mentoring program and parenting education.

 |CEO/Executive Director||Mr. Randall Block|